boochow/picture/README.md

 # Picture oscillator

 ## About
 Picture is an oscillator module that can draw pictures on an XY-mode oscilloscope using [lissa delay](https://github.com/boochow/lissa).
-It is a kind of wavetable synthesizer and a picture to be drawn is encoded in a wavetable.
+It is a kind of wavetable synthesizer and the picture to be drawn is encoded in a wavetable.

 Editing `figure.h` enables you to make your own oscillator which shows your own pictures on an oscilloscope.
 Since the module can hold multipe waveforms, it is possible to include a set of pictures in a single oscillator module.